Inter-religious violence kills three in Central African Republic's capital

-BANGUI Clashes between Muslims and Christians in Central African Republic's capital killed at least three on Wednesday as angry residents threw grenades and torched homes, witnesses said.
+BANGUI Clashes between Muslims and Christians in Central African Republic's capital killed three on Wednesday as angry residents threw grenades and torched homes, witnesses said.

 Residents of Bangui said that Seleka forces wearing civilian clothes threw grenades at Christian houses in a northern district of the city, setting them alight.
 Christian youths then launched reprisal attacks, burning nearby Muslim homes.

-"The Muslims came and set fire to the houses ... everyone was affected," said Aristide Yenga, resident of the Ngou Simon neighbourhood in the north of the capital Bangui.
+"The Muslims came and set fire to the houses...
+Everyone was affected," said Aristide Yenga, resident of the Ngou Simon neighborhood in the north of the capital Bangui.

 "This morning they began shooting and when we heard that we left for the larger (displaced persons') camps."